TareqK/Numerical-Methods-Course/Notes/chapter1.md

 $$ E(x) = \frac{f^{n+1}(c)(x-a)^{n+1}}{(n+1)!}$$

-where x is a number between x and a.
+where c is a number between x and a.

 ---